The Best Day Trips from Rome You Will Love

 Bologna

-Bologna has become one of my favorite day trips from Rome.
+Bologna is one of my favorite under-rated day trips from Rome.

 neptune bolognaThe Neptune statue of Bologna is one of its most picturesque icons.
 But Bologna offers so much more!